yochannah/carpentries.org/pages/testimonials.md

     Ethan White
 </h3>

-> <h4 style="color:#071159">"Software Carpentry training has had a tremendous influence on the productivity of the students in my lab and several other labs on campus...
+> "Software Carpentry training has had a tremendous influence on the productivity of the students in my lab and several other labs on campus...
+{: .testimonial}

 <details>
 <summary>